65 Worked Examples: Bluff Body Flows

 where C_{D_{2}} = 1.17.

-We are told the airspeed range is up to 145 mph, which is 212.67 ft/s.
+We are told the airspeed range is up to 145 mph, which is equivalent to 212.67 ft/s.
 Therefore, we must plot two curves for D_1 and D_2 as a function of airspeed.
 Substituting the numbers and using MSL ISA conditions that \varrho = 0.002378 slugs/ft{^3} gives

 \[ D_1 = \frac{1}{2} \varrho V^2 A_{\rm ref} C_{D_{1}} = \frac{1}{2} \times 0.002378 \times 1.97 \times 0.42 V^2 = 0.000984 V^2 \]